algovista-collab/QWorld_QEC_QKD_QML/Classical_Error_Correction.md

 ---

 ## Significance in Error Correction
-* **Correction Threshold:** If the distance is small, it is possible to correct the error.
+* **Small Distance:** If the distance between valid codewords is small, noise can easily transform one valid codeword into another (or something very close to it), making the error impossible to correct.
-* **Correction Limit:** If the distance of the error is larger than a specific threshold value (the "distance of the code"), the error cannot be corrected.
+* **Large Distance:** A larger distance allows the code to tolerate more bit flips while still being able to "map" the corrupted version back to the original intended codeword.
+Because the corrupted codeword will still be closer to the correct valid codeword and for smaller distance between codewords, it can equal distance from 2 valid codewords making it impossible to recover the correct codeword.